dinschr/pod-json/docs/index.md

+> ⚠️ **Draft Specification – Not Final**
+> This documentation reflects an early version of POD-JSON v1.0.
+> Feedback and suggestions are welcome while the standard evolves.

 # POD-JSON Documentation

 Welcome to the official documentation hub for **POD-JSON**, an open JSON format for describing print‑on‑demand (POD) products.